AstarNetwork/astar-docs/docs/use/evm-guides/rescuse-lockdrop.md

 :::caution

-Please note that the access will be discontinued in 6 months, so move your funds ASAP.
+Please note that the access will be discontinued 31-Aug 2024, so move your funds ASAP.

-Transfer all your assets to a new address under your control, whether it's an EVM or Native address.
-We always advise testing with a small transaction first.
+Be aware that engaging in transactions from lockdrop accounts incurs higher fees than usual.
+This is specific to the use of lockdrop accounts and underlines the need of transferring your funds out of this account.

-Please note, transaction fees for the following actions are temporarily increased to facilitate the transfer of funds to a new address without regular use:
+Every call implying moving of funds are possible in Astar Portal:
 - Native transfer
 - Asset transfer
 - dApp Staking unbond and withdraw